PrefectHQ/prefect/docs/concepts/deployments.md

 ### Configuring flow runners

-You can configure a [flow runner](/concepts/flow-runners/) or [FlowRunnerSettings](/api-ref/orion/schemas/core/#prefect.orion.schemas.core.FlowRunnerSettings) to be used for flow runs created by the deployment.
+You can configure a [flow runner](/concepts/flow-runners/) to be used for flow runs created by the deployment.

 ```Python
 # filename: hello_deployment.py